 Grievances do more harm than good

-Emma Webster and Deborah Licorish from Yess Law, experts in employment law and resolving workplace disputes, discuss grievances at work.
+Clare Fowler from YESS Law, experts in employment law and resolving workplace disputes, updates some key considerations on the subject of grievances at work.

-Acas recommends an initial chat to try to resolve any concerns and we agree.
-Frequently though, both parties recommend this potentially crucial first step is missed.
-Employees incorrectly think that a grievance is the only way to raise concerns.
+Acas recommends in its code of practice on disciplinary and grievance procedures acas.org.uk/acas-code-of-practice-on-disciplinary-and-grievance-procedures an initial chat to try to resolve any concerns and we agree.
+Frequently though, this potentially crucial first step is missed.
+Employees may think that a grievance is the only way to raise concerns and may not know who to approach for a more informal chat especially if their concerns involve their line manager.
 Conversely some employers wrongly refuse to consider an employee’s concerns unless they raise a written formal grievance.

 We give some tips on how to constructively engage with an employer below.
-However remember that Acas does require that at a certain point you should raise the matter formally, in writing, and without unreasonable delay.
+However remember that Acas does require that at a certain point (essentially when you think it’s more likely than not that it won’t be resolved and you might have to take things further for example register with Acas for Early Conciliation) you should raise the matter formally, in writing, and without unreasonable delay.
 Unreasonable failure to raise a grievance can lead to up to 25% reduction in compensation if you eventually take legal action and win a tribunal claim.
-That is the problem.
-If all else fails, you may have to raise a grievance in any event.
+So if your attempts to resolve concerns informally don’t get off the ground, you will probably have to raise a grievance in any event.

 The downsides of standard grievance procedures:

-- Grievances focus on what has gone wrong and contain allegations and legal threats – for example, bullying, discrimination, whistleblowing, unfairness.
-You may, or may not, have a legal claim, but the grievance needs to be framed as though you do.
-The reality may be more complicated.
+- Grievances focus on what has gone wrong in the past and contain allegations and often legal threats – for example, in relation to bullying and potential claims of discrimination, whistleblowing, unfairness.

 - An employer’s most common reaction is to defend itself.
 A response may include counter allegations such as poor performance.
 The scene is now set for battle.